 Digging deep into Windows 10

-Windows 10’s constantly evolving nature means fresh features arrive twice per year, and with all the new goodies come a legion of new tweaks and tricks—some of which unlock powerful functionality hidden to everyday users.
+Windows 10’s constantly evolving nature means fresh features arrive twice per year, most recently via the big May 2020 Update.
+With all the new goodies come a legion of new tweaks and tricks—some of which unlock powerful functionality hidden to everyday users.
 Others simply let you mold the Windows 10 experience into the shape you see fit.
 Here are some of the most useful tweaks, tricks, and tips we’ve found over Windows 10’s many iterations.

 Be warned: Some of these may break as the operating system evolves given Microsoft’s new “Windows as a service” mentality.
+The Cortana digital assistant served as a cornerstone for the operating system since Windows 10's inception, for example, but relegated to lowly app status in the May 2020 Update.
 We’ve updated this article over time to reflect the OS’s current status.

 The leveled-up Game Bar

 If you’re into playing around on your PC, Windows 10’s Game Bar—summoned by pressing Windows + G in-game—holds all sorts of nifty extras.
 It’s always been able to take screenshots or videos of gameplay clips, but it also offers easy-peasy Beam game streaming and the intriguing Game Mode.
 Better yet, the May 2019 Update transformed it into a full blown overlay that does stuff no rivals offer.
 The now-customizable interface packs a performance widget, an audio widget with system-wide and per-app controls, a Discord-like interface for Xbox Live friends, a photo gallery, and even full Spotify integration.
-It’s great.
+It’s great, and the May 2020 Update added more helpful features in the form of a frame rate counter and GPU temperature monitoring.

 The Game Bar’s handy even if you don’t actually play, as it can be used to record video of any app—not just games.
 Windows 10 also has a dedicated Gaming section in its Start menu Settings to let you tinker with options, including Xbox networking and parental controls.